LeonardoResearchGroup/NetInt/README.md

 * Summary of set up
 * Configuration
 * Dependencies
-* File configuration: NetInt works with directed graphml files only.
+* File configuration: NetInt works with graphml files only.
+The file should follow the [standard](http://graphml.graphdrawing.org/)
 * How to run tests
 * Deployment instructions